gridsome/gridsome/packages/source-drupal/README.md

   }
 </page-query>
 ```
-Get the details of an individual `DrupalNodeArticles` using `<page-query>` in a Gridsome template.
+Get the details of an individual `DrupalNodeArticle` using `<page-query>` in a Gridsome template.
 GraphQL Connections are named after the relationship `key` in the XHR response:
 ```
 <page-query>
   query Article ($path: String!) {